 Account ID provided does not exist or does not match credentials in Authorization header.

-Application for a Certificate
+[Editor’s Note: We should add some examples here.]Application for a Certificate

 Assuming the Service Provider has a current and up-to-date signed Service Provider Code token, as detailed in the previous clause of this document, it can immediately initiate an application for a new STI certificate to the STI-CA.